george-hawkins/micropython-notes/tools-filesystem-and-repl.md

 **3.** Tab completion works for filenames in various situations, e.g. when using `ls`, but does not work in others, e.g. when using the `connect` command.

-**4.** `rshell` does not save your command history, so if you exit and restart `rshell` you can't just search backwards for what you were doing previously.
+**4.** `rshell` does not save your command history, so if you exit and restart `rshell` you can't just search backward for what you were doing previously.

 **5.** Sometimes things got into a state where `rshell` would just hang at startup: